allisonc2lee/recipebook-jekyll/_posts/2018-10-18-baked-bena.markdown

 prepartion_time: 1 night or until bean is pulled
 cooking_time: 5 hours

-easier_way:
-  1. Follow the step 1 - 2 below
-  2. Put it in a slow cooker on low heat
-  3. Cook for 8 hours
+steps:
+- Wash bean and soak in water overnight or until pulled
+- Boiled bean with chopped onion for 1  hour
+- Preheat oven for 325 degrees
+- Add remaining ingredients and bake it in a covered pan for 3 - 4 hours
-  4. Check and stir.
+- Check and stir.
 Add water as needed
+- Put bacon on top, then bake for 45 minutes or until bacon is cooked

+easier_steps:
+- Follow the step 1 - 2 below
+- Put it in a slow cooker on low heat
+- Cook for 8 hours
+- Check and stir.
+Add water as needed
-  5. Put your bean in an  oven safe dish with bacon on top or until bacon is cooked
+- Put your bean in an  oven safe dish with bacon on top or until bacon is cooked
 tips:
-  1. Remove the lid if you find it is still too much liquid after 2 hours
+- Remove the lid if you find it is still too much liquid after 2 hours
-  2. You can make it a night before, and bake it with bacon on top before your meal
+- You can make it a night before, and bake it with bacon on top before your meal

 tags:
   - Bean